AdaTerm: Adaptive T-Distribution Estimated Robust Moments for Noise-Robust Stochastic Gradient Optimization: Learning setups

-The models for learning the four benchmark problems are implemented using PyTorch~(\cite{paszke2017automatic}) with the respective setups, as summarized in Table~\ref{tab:config}.
-The parameters that are not listed in the table are basically set to be the recommended default values.
-Note that the learning rate for RL was smaller than ones for the other problems to avoid getting stuck in one of the local solutions before good samples are collected.
-In addition, the batch size was basically kept 32 to make the noise more likely to affect the gradients, but for the classification problem only, the batch size was increased to 256, which is within the general range, due to the too increased learning cost.
+The models for learning the four benchmark problems are implemented using PyTorch~\cite{paszke2017automatic} with the respective setups, as summarized in Table~\ref{tab:config}.
+The parameters that are not listed in the table are basically set at the recommended default values.
+Note that the learning rate for RL was smaller than the ones for the other problems to avoid being trapped in local solutions before effective samples are collected.
+In addition, the batch size was set to 32, such that the noise is more likely to affect the gradients.
+However, for the classification problem only, the batch size was increased to 256, which is within the general range, in response to the large learning time cost of this task.

-For the classification problem, ResNet18~(\cite{he2016deep}) was employed as the network model.
-The official PyTorch implementation was basically employed, but to take the size difference of the input image into account, the first layer of convolution was changed to one with kernel size of 3 and stride of 1 and the subsequent MaxPool layer was excluded.
+For the classification problem, ResNet18~\cite{he2016deep} was employed as the network model.
+The official PyTorch implementation was employed; however, to account for the size difference of the input image, the first layer of convolution was changed to 1 with a kernel size of 3 and a stride of 1; furthermore, the subsequent MaxPool layer was excluded.

-For the prediction problem, a gated recurrent unit (GRU)~(\cite{chung2014empirical}) was employed for constructing the network model, which consists of two serial hidden layers with each holding 128 GRU units.
-In the output layer, the state-dimensional means and standard deviations, which are parameters of the multivariate diagonal Gaussian distribution, are outputted.
-Note that, since extending the number of prediction steps delays the learning process, we set the epoch to 100 for 1-step prediction and 300 for 30-step prediction.
+For the prediction problem, a gated recurrent unit (GRU)~\cite{chung2014empirical} was employed for constructing a network model consisting of two serial hidden layers, with each including 128 GRU units.
+The output layer generates the means and standard deviations of the multivariate diagonal Gaussian distribution used to sample the predicted state.
+Note that, since extending the number of prediction steps delays the learning process, we set the number of epochs to 100 for single-step prediction and 300 for 30-step prediction.

-For the RL problem, five fully-connected layers with 100 neurons for each were implemented as the hidden layers.
-Each activation function was an unlearned LayerNorm~(\cite{ba2016layer,xu2019understanding}) and Swish function~(\cite{elfwing2018sigmoid}).
-The output is a multivariate diagonal student's t-distribution to improve the efficiency of the exploration~(\cite{kobayashi2019student}).
+For the RL problem, five fully-connected layers with 100 neurons for each were implemented as hidden layers.
+Each activation function was an unlearned LayerNorm~\cite{ba2016layer,xu2019understanding} and Swish function~\cite{elfwing2018sigmoid}.
+The output is a multivariate diagonal Student's t-distribution used to improve the efficiency of the exploration~\cite{kobayashi2019student}.